syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Load the document
+'Loads the document

 Dim lDoc As New PdfLoadedDocument("inputAnnotation.pdf")

-'Get the first page from the document
+'Gets the first page from the document

 Dim page As PdfLoadedPage = TryCast(lDoc.Pages(0), PdfLoadedPage)

-'Get the annotation collections
+'Gets the annotation collections

 Dim annotations As PdfLoadedAnnotationCollection = page.Annotations

-'Get the annotation at index 0 and modifying the properties
+'Gets the annotation at index 0 and modifying the properties

 Dim popUp As PdfLoadedPopupAnnotation = TryCast(annotations(0), PdfLoadedPopupAnnotation)